Rules of Go: New Zealand rules

 Area scoring is used.
 Multi-stone suicide is allowed.
 A stone may not be played such that the resulting board position repeats the whole board position as it was after any of that player's previous moves.
 (Some people call this a "superko" rule.)
 Komi is 7 points (so draws with equal scores are possible).

 Differences

 In most cases the differences between the rulesets are negligible.
 The choice of ruleset rarely results in a difference in score of more than one point, and the strategy and tactics of the game are mostly unaffected by the ruleset used.
-Differences come from passing moves (if white and black didn't pass the same number of times) and from seki scoring.
+Differences come from passing moves (if white and black did not pass the same number of times) and from seki scoring.